MPBHU/bse_gc_aae/README.md

 #### Reference

 - Keane, M., P. Todd, and K. Wolpin (2011).
-“The Structural Estimation of Behavioral Models: Discrete Choice Dynamic Programming Methods and Applications”.
+The Structural Estimation of Behavioral Models: Discrete Choice Dynamic Programming Methods and Applications.
 In *Handbook of Labor Economics*, ed. by O. Ashenfelter and D. Card, Elsevier, vol. 4, 1 ed.

 - **Keane, Michael and Kenneth Wolpin (1997).
-“The Career Decisions of Young Men”. *Journal of Political Economy 105* (3), 473-522.**
+The Career Decisions of Young Men. *Journal of Political Economy 105* (3), 473-522.**

 ### 10 Dynamic discrete choice in Labour II (July 14, PH, MB)